-The models that we are studying have been designed to explain-at least to some extent-the most important stylized facts of financial markets at a daily frequency.3 Regarding the empirical data, we will limit ourselves to the S&P 500 stock market index with T = 6866 daily observations from January 1980 to mid-March 2007.
+The models that we will be studying further below have been designed to explain at least to some extent-the most important stylized facts of financial markets at a daily frequency.5 Regarding the empirical data, we will limit ourselves to the S&P 500 stock market index with T = 6866 daily observations from January 1980 to mid-March 2007.
 With respect to the (log) price changes, or returns, the models aim to match the four features that have received most attention in the literature on agent-based models.
 These are the absence of autocorrelations in the raw returns, fat tails in their frequency distributions, volatility clustering, and long memory (see Chen et al., 2008, p.
-19).4 The returns themselves are specified in percentage points, so with respect to the log prices p_t we may write
+19).6 The returns themselves are specified in percentage points, so with respect to the log prices p_t we may write